protocollabs/maparo-std/doc/control-protocol.md

 required.
 This can be done with UDP and implement all the fancy stuff, at the and what is implemented looks like TCP - why not take TCP for all control activity?

-## Golden Rule
+## Golden Rule of Operation

-The Control Protocol MUST never influence the measurment in any way.
+The Control Protocol MUST never influence the measurement in any way.
 For
-example: during a TCP measurment the control protocol must absolutely do nothing - no transmission at all.
-This is especially important if test are done in envionments with only several kb bandwidht.
+example: during a TCP measurement the control protocol must absolutely do nothing - no transmission at all.
+This is especially important if test are done in environments with only several kb bandwidth.

-The only exceptions are explizit switches where the user is explicetly informed that control traffic is not send over the wire.
-Use cases where permanent protocol exchange is required are progress bars where status (transfered bytes) are updated live at client side, without waiting until the transmission is ready.
+The only exceptions are explicit switches where the user is explicitly informed that control traffic is not send over the wire.
+Use cases where permanent protocol exchange is required are progress bars where status (transferred bytes) are updated live at client side, without waiting until the transmission is ready.

 ## Unicast